jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Should a goat actually manage to butt someone with its horns (25%) the target will not suffer any real damage but must pass an Athletics test to keep his balance or topple from the impact.

-120
-Alex Greene (order #3215550)                                                                          2
-         Griffin: Highly prized as a mount, a griffin is a large flying carnivore with the body of a lion and the head, talons and wings of a great eagle.
+**Griffin**: Highly prized as a mount, a griffin is a large flying carnivore with the body of a lion and the head, talons and wings of a great eagle.
 There are several subspecies known to exist, such as the panther/raven or the snow tiger/owl combinations found in remote jungles and mountains respectively.

-Hawk/Falcon: This is another group entry for any number of predatory birds that could be trained for falconry.
+**Hawk/Falcon**: This is another group entry for any number of predatory birds that could be trained for falconry.

-Horse, Draft: The largest horse breeds available, draft horses are immense equines that are best used for heavy labour.
+**Horse, Draft**: The largest horse breeds available, draft horses are immense equines that are best used for heavy labour.
 They do not have bodies built for anything much other than power, as they can pull several times their own weight with no problem, and have near limitless endurance.
 Although they can be trained for combat situations, draft